luapower/luapower-all/glue_design.md

 Functional programming sugars like `compose` and `bind` makes code harder to read because brains are slow to switch between abstraction levels unless it's a self-contained DSL with radically different syntax and semantics than the surrounding code.
-Eg. it's relatively easy to read a Lua string pattern or an embedded SQL string more than it is reading expressions involving `bind` and `compose` which force you to simulate the equivalent Lua syntax in your head.
+Eg. it's easier to read a Lua string pattern or an embedded SQL string than it is to read expressions involving `bind` and `compose` which force you to simulate the equivalent Lua syntax in your head.

 Sugars like "message %s" % arg are the good ones: % is odd enough to put after a string constant that it has an idiomatic quality, and its semantics is